jauntywunderkind/meta2back/README.md

-# super2back
+# meta2back

-> interception-tools plugin for converting left-alt to back-button
+> interception-tools plugin for converting left-meta (Win) to a back-button

-A plugin for [interception-tools](https://gitlab.com/interception/linux/tools) to convert a super key press (as featured on my mouse) to a back button press.
+A plugin for [interception-tools](https://gitlab.com/interception/linux/tools) to convert a key press (left-meta/Windows-key on my mouse) to a another button (back button) press.

 # Installing

 ```
 meson builddir
-sudo cp builddir/super2back /usr/local/bin/
+sudo cp builddir/meta2back /usr/local/bin/
 ```

 Then add to your interception-tools pipeline.